mstksg/backprop/doc/index.md

         ([1,6,2] :: [Double])
 ```

-Useful for applications in [differential programming][dp] and deep learning for
+Useful for applications in [differentiable programming][dp] and deep learning
-creating and training numerical models, especially as described in this blog
+for creating and training numerical models, especially as described in this
-post on [a purely functional typed approach to trainable models][models].
+blog post on [a purely functional typed approach to trainable models][models].
 Overall, intended for the implementation of gradient descent and other numeric
 optimization techniques.
 Comparable to the python library [autograd][].